yuki-zmstr/portfolio2025/content/posts/fluent-python/fpy-ch3.md

 ```

 For `api v2`, a food with `type == 'Fast Food'` should have a list of ingredients.
-For `api v1', a food with `type == 'Fast Food'`should have a single ingredient.
+For `api v1`, a food with `type == 'Fast Food'` should have a single ingredient.
-A Japanese food should have a key`ingredients`, which is a list of ingredients.
+A Japanese food should have a key `ingredients`, which is a list of ingredients.

 ```python
 >>> f1 = dict(api=1, type='Fast Food', name='Hamburger', ingredient='Beef')